 Registering your dog:

+The registration year for dogs runs from 01 July to the 30 June each year.
 Dog registration forms and payment are due by July 31.

 Dog owners who are already on our system should have received a letter with all the information you need to register your dog for this year.
 We’ve made a few changes to the system this year so please check everything very carefully.

 Please note: dog tags won’t be issued until payment and completed registration form have been received.

 You can pay by mail (cheque) or over the counter (cheque, cash, eftpos) at the Kaikoura District Council office, Level 2, 96 West End, Kaikoura .